-One of the more distinguishing features of Glacier National Park are it’s Red Buses.
-These 17 passenger tours buses were first introduced to Glacier Park in 1936.
-Several different tours are available on Glacier National Park Red Buses.
-But I’d like to digress and explore a bit on the history of transportation in Glacier Park.
+One of the more distinguishing features of Glacier National Park are its Red Buses.
+These 17-passenger tour buses were first introduced to Glacier Park in 1936 and today several tours make it possible for everyone to enjoy and experience this historic method of transportation.

 Glacier National Park Early Transportation

 They ran their “See America First” promotion to lure the affluent people in the eastern part of the US to travel by rail and visit Glacier Park rather than going to Europe.
 They promoted Glacier Park as being the “America’s Alps”.
 These easterners would climb off the train in East Glacier where they were met by “Glacier Indians” (Blackfeet Indians) who guided them by coach to these extravagant chalets and luxury hotels.
-From there they were taken on guided saddle-horse trips for weeks traveling from chalet to chalet.
+From there, they were taken on guided saddle-horse trips lasting weeks, traveling from chalet to chalet.

-Early touring transportation in Glacier Park was by saddle horse or by horse drawn 11 passenger stagecoaches.
+Early touring transportation in Glacier Park was by saddle horse or by horse drawn 11-passenger stagecoaches.
 As the roaring 20’s arrived, so did the use of motorized travel.
-In 1920, less than half of the visitors to Glacier Park arrived by automobile.
-Glacier Park touring vehicles also became motorized and the horse drawn stagecoaches were replaced with 1925 White Motor Company 7 passenger touring buses.
+In 1920, almost half of the visitors to Glacier Park arrived by automobile.
+Glacier Park touring vehicles also became motorized and the horse drawn stagecoaches were replaced with 1925 White Motor Company 7-passenger touring buses.

 By 1930, 9 out of 10 visitors were arriving by automobile and rail travel to Glacier Park declined.
 The Going-To-The-Sun Road had been under construction since the early 1920’s.
-This created an increased interest in Glacier Park and equated to an increased number of visitors.
-A greater need for more and larger touring buses was thus created.
+This created increasing interest in Glacier Park which equated to increased visitor numbers, and a greater need for more, and larger, touring buses was necessary.

-Count Alexis de Sakhoffsky, a famous industrial stylist of the time, designed the Model 706 touring bus for White Motor Company – a 17 passenger bus.
+Count Alexis de Sakhoffsky, a famous industrial stylist of the time, designed the Model 706 touring bus for White Motor Company – a 17-passenger bus.
 They were designed with a rollback canvas top – perfect for visitors to get full views of Glacier Park’s stunning mountains and vertical scenery.
-Besides the 2 front seats, these buses were designed with 4 rows of seats and each row of seats had it’s own door for easy passenger access.
-And all the side windows could roll down – great for enjoying the fresh mountain air.
+In addition to the 2 front seats, the buses were designed with 4 rows of seats, each row with it’s own door for easy passenger access.
+All the side windows could roll down – intended for enjoying the fresh mountain air and clearer visibility.

 Glacier National Park Red Buses